What The F*ck Does It Cost To Run This?

 NewsWhip Spike: I recently started using Spike by NewsWhip to help me more quickly source the daily news.
 Their tool is incredible, but very expensive.
 They believe in the WTF mission and cut me a deal for access.
 Monthly Cost: $100

 News Subscriptions: Quality journalism ain't free.
-I have subscriptions to the New York Times, Washington Post, Wall Street Journal, and a few others.
-Monthly Cost: ~$75
+I have subscriptions to the New York Times, Washington Post, Wall Street Journal, Bloomberg, The Atlantic, and a few others.
+Monthly Cost: ~$100

-Freelancers: Being your own boss is great, but nothing gets done if I take a day off.
-To hire a freelance writer/editor and social media editor to help write and produce WTFJHT when I'm unable to costs about $200-$250/day all-in.
+Freelancers: Being your own boss is great, but nothing gets done if you take a day off.
+I utilize a network of freelance writer/editors, social media editors, and various jack-of-all-trade help to step in and write and produce WTFJHT when I'm unable to (or when I just need some help).
+While the actual costs are variable and spread out over the course of a year, the effective cost is about $200-$250/day all-in.
 Monthly Cost: ~$3000

 2-4 hours writing and curating the daily post